 As a BDC, we are generally not permitted to issue and sell our common stock at a price below net asset value per share.
-We may, however, sell our common stock, or warrants, options or rights to acquire our common stock, at a price below the then-current net asset value per share of our common stock if our Board, including independent directors, determines that such sale is in the best interests of us and our stockholders, and if our stockholders approve such sale.
-As discussed in our definitive Proxy Statement relating to our 2012 Annual Meeting filed on April 27, 2012 with the Securities and Exchange Commission, we have submitted a proposal to our stockholders that, if approved, would authorize us to sell shares of our common stock below the then current net asset value per share of our common stock in one or more offerings for a period of one year.
-If our stockholders do not authorize us to sell stock below net asset value and if additional funds are not available to us, we could be forced to curtail or cease new investment activities.
+We may, however, sell our common stock, or warrants, options or rights to acquire our common stock, at a price below the then-current net asset value per share of our common stock if our board of directors, including independent directors, determines that such sale is in the best interests of us and our stockholders, and if our stockholders approve such sale.
+On June 6, 2012, our stockholders voted to allow us to sell or otherwise issue common stock at a price below net asset value per share for a period of one year ending on the earlier of June 6, 2013 or the date of our 2013 Annual Meeting of Stockholders.
+Our stockholders specified that the cumulative number of shares sold in each offering during the one-year period ending on the earlier of June 6, 2013 or the date of our 2013 Annual Meeting of Stockholders may not exceed 25.0% of our outstanding common stock immediately prior to each such sale.